craig-ludington/blobber/INSTALL.md

 * http://tomcat.apache.org/download-70.cgi

+Under "Binary Distributions" and the "Core" section, get "tar.gz".

 #### Unpack Tomcat in /usr/local
 * sudo bash
 * cd /usr/local
 * tar xzf $THE\_TOMCAT\_TAR\_FILE         # Obviously an example ;)  -- use the real file name!
 * cd /usr/local/$NEW\_TOMCAT\_DIRECTORY  # ditto

+This will make a directory called

+* /usr/local/apache-tomcat-7.0.29/

+If you like, make a symbolic link:

+* ln -s /usr/local/apache-tomcat-7.0.29/ /usr/local/tomcat

 #### Configure Tomcat
-In the config/ subdirectory of the Tomcat installation, you'll find a file named:
+In the conf/ subdirectory of the Tomcat installation, you'll find a file named:

 * tomcat-users.xml

 Edit that file.
 In the tomcat-users element, add two roles, and a username with a password: